J-81/GeneLab_Data_Processing-1/RNAseq/Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-F.md

 ### Define the location of the input data and where the ouput data will be printed to ###

-runsheet_path="/path/to/directory/containing/runsheet.csv/file" ## This is the runsheet created in step 9a above work_dir="/path/to/working/directory/where/script/is/executed/from"
+runsheet_path="/path/to/directory/containing/runsheet.csv/file" ## This is the runsheet created in Step 9a above work_dir="/path/to/working/directory/where/script/is/executed/from"
 counts_dir="/path/to/directory/containing/RSEM/counts/files"
 norm_output="/path/to/normalized/counts/output/directory"